meetvora/sbox-analyser/README.md

 *S-Box Analyser*
 is a toolkit to analyse and study the properties of **any** given substitution boxes.

-Consider **Data Encryption Standard**.
-DES had been secure for over 20 years until Matsui developed a [technique](https://www.wikiwand.com/en/Linear_cryptanalysis) to break the cipher.
+Consider **Data Encryption Standard**, which was secure for around 18 years until [linear cryptanalysis](https://www.wikiwand.com/en/Linear_cryptanalysis) was developed  to break the cipher.
 The S-boxes of DES, however, haven't been released officially yet.
 Hence, a tool is needed to sudy and analyse substitution boxes.

 Using the look-up table of an S-Box, S-Box Analyser gets the following properties for every ***out***-bit boolean function: